glueckpress/stringintelligenz/readme.txt

 == Description ==

-**Stringintelligenz** is a localization feature project that aims to bring open language to German locales in WordPress.
+**Stringintelligenz** is a localization feature project that aims to bring inclusive language to German locales in WordPress.

-This plugin swaps the German language packs for WordPress core with a set of language files containing a gender-sensitive, inclusive translation of WordPress.
+This plugin swaps the German language packs for WordPress core with a set of language files containing a gender-sensitive translation of WordPress.

 The most prominent change you will see after activating **Stringintelligenz** (and only if German is your site language) is the admin menu item “Profile” instead of “Benutzer”.
 Happy exploring!

-> **New user language feature not yet supported**
->
-> The new user locale feature in WordPress 4.7 is not yet supported in version 0.2.1 of this plugin.
-In order to see any modifications, you will have to change your site locale.
-We aim to add support for user locales soon.

 == Installation ==